Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 “I know.
 We need a rifle covering that stream bed to the north,” Coombes agreed, “And frankly...Your ship needs its pilot and engineer, but it can do without its field researcher for this.”

-“Back the fuck up---!”
+“Back the fuck up - !”

 Patience was a virtue Coombes had long since mastered, but in this case he didn’t need it.
 Julian put a hand on Allison’s shoulder and stopped her mid-outburst.
 “Babe.
 No. They need me and I’m almost as good a shot as you.
 And I can climb.”

-“...I can handle being sidelined, but---!”
+“...I can handle being sidelined, but - !”

 He reached over and pulled her into his arms.
 “I know.”